-Neck dive is when your guitar’s headstock feels heavier than the body, meaning you have more weight in your fretting hand, and your headstock “dives” towards the floor when you let go of the guitar instead of staying in a playing position.
+Neck dive is when your guitar’s headstock feels heavier than the body, meaning you have more weight in your fretting hand and your headstock “dives” toward the floor when you let go of the guitar instead of staying in a playing position.

-Neck dive happens when when there is an uneven balance of weight in your guitar such that the center of gravity ends up somewhere along the neck instead of being between the two points that your straps attach to the body.
+Neck dive happens when there’s an uneven balance of weight in your guitar, such that the center of gravity ends up somewhere along the neck instead of being between the two points that your straps attach to the body.

-While many opt to either live with it or avoid guitars with neck dive entirely, there are a few ways to either solve it or work around it.
+While many opt to either live with it or avoid guitars with neck dive entirely, there are a few ways to either solve the problem or work around it.
 Let’s take a look.

 Simply get a pack of adhesive wheel weights or similar and attach them inside the cavity of your guitar.
-This cavity is typically located below the bridge of the guitar, so right at the back of the body, making it an ideal point to act as a counter to the weight of the neck.
+This cavity is typically located below the bridge of the guitar, so right at the back of the body.
+This makes it an ideal point to counteract the weight of the neck.

-You can also get these “thru weights” for divers that you can just slide your strap through, though personally I would be concerned about them damaging the finish of the guitar.
+You can also get these “thru weights” for divers that you can just slide your strap through, though personally I would be concerned about them damaging the guitar’s finish.

 We recently tried out one of Levy’s 3″ wide leather straps and it was able to keep our SG in place with no issues.
-On top of that, being a very wide strap, it made wearing something heavy like a Gibson Les Paul very comfortable, even for long stretches.
+Being a very wide strap, it also made wearing something heavy like a Gibson Les Paul very comfortable, even for long stretches.
 Well worth checking out, and not just for neck dive.

 Not only comfortable, but rock solid.